zed/imunify360-doc/docs/dashboard/README.md

 Those options may be hidden for end-user if Cleanup is disabled in Features Management.
 :::

-* <span class="notranslate">_RapidScan_</span> – dramatically speeds up repeated scans based on smart re-scan approach, local result caching and cloud-assisted scan.
+* <span class="notranslate">_Enable RapidScan_</span> – dramatically speeds up repeated scans based on smart re-scan approach, local result caching and cloud-assisted scan.
 When you first enable the RapidScan feature, the first scan will run as before.
 But subsequent scans will see a dramatic speed improvement, anywhere between 5 to 20 times faster.
 You can find details [here](/features/#rapidscan).
-* <span class="notranslate">_Binary (ELF) malware detection_</span> <sup>4.4+</sup> – this option allows to scans user home directories for malware.
+* <span class="notranslate">_Binary (ELF) malware detection_</span> – this option allows to scans user home directories for malware.

 Tick required checkboxes and click <span class="notranslate">_Save changes_</span> button.